Gaia (spacecraft): Future releases

-The full data release for the five-year nominal mission, DR4, will include full astrometric, photometric and radial-velocity catalogues, variable-star and non-single-star solutions, source classifications plus multiple astrophysical parameters for stars, unresolved binaries, galaxies and quasars, an exo-planet list and epoch and transit data for all sources.
+The full data release for the five-year nominal mission, DR4, will include full astrometric, photometric and radial-velocity catalogues, variable-star and non-single-star solutions, source classifications plus multiple astrophysical parameters for stars, unresolved binaries, galaxies and quasars, an exoplanet list and epoch and transit data for all sources.
 Additional release(s) will take place depending on mission extensions.
 Most measurements in DR4 are expected to be 1.7 times more precise than DR2; proper motions will be 4.5 times more precise.
 DR4 is expected to be released no earlier than December 2026.

 The final Gaia catalogue, DR5, will consist of all data collected during the lifespan of the mission.
 It will be 1.4 times more precise than DR4, while proper motions will be 2.8 times more precise than DR4.
 It will be published no earlier than the end of 2030.
 All data of all catalogues will be available in an online data base that is free to use.

 An outreach application, Gaia Sky, has been developed to explore the galaxy in three dimensions using Gaia data.